ONSdigital/ras-rm-auth-service/README.md

 # ras-rm-auth-service

-A replacement for the RM auth service
+A replacement for the [django-oauth2-test](https://github.com/ONSdigital/django-oauth2-test)

 ## Developing